Aggregate Transformation in SSIS Advanced Mode

 Next, in the lower pane, we select the required columns to perform Aggregate Transformation operations by checking them in Available Input Columns.

-Once you check the required columns, then those column names will appear in the Input Column located in the lower pane, as shown in the below figure
+Once you check the required columns, those column names will appear in the Input Column located in the lower pane, as shown in the figure below.

 Aggregate Transformation in SSIS Advanced Mode 5

-Let us add one more aggregation and assigning name as STATE NAME and Group by as EnglishCountryRegionName, StateProvinceName.
+Let us add one more aggregation and assign the name STATE NAME and Group by EnglishCountryRegionName and StateProvinceName.

 Aggregate Transformation in SSIS Advanced Mode 6

-From the above screenshot, we are calculating the Sum of Unit Price, Sum of Product Standard Cost, Average of Total Product Cost, Minimum of Sales Amount, and Maximum of Tax Amount.
-And Group by English Country Region then by State Province Name.
+From the above screenshot, we are calculating the Sum of the Unit Price, the Sum of the Product Standard Cost, the Average Total Product Cost, the Minimum Sales Amount, and the Maximum Tax Amount.
+And Group by English Country Region, then by State Province Name.

-Let us add one more aggregation and assigning name as CITY and Group by as EnglishCountryRegionName, StateProvinceName, City.
+Let us add one more aggregation and assign the name CITY and Group as EnglishCountryRegionName, StateProvinceName, and City.

 Aggregate transformation in SSIS Advanced Mode 7

-From the above, we are calculating the Sum of Unit Price, Average of Product Standard Cost, Minimum of Total Product Cost, Maximum of Sales Amount, and Sum of Tax Amount.
-And Group by English Country Region Then by State Province Name and Then by City.
+From the above, we are calculating the Sum of Unit Price, Average of Product Standard Cost, Minimum of Total Product Cost, Maximum Sales Amount, and Sum of Tax Amount.
+And Group by English Country Region, Then by State Province Name, and Then by City.

-STEP 6: Drag and drop 3 OLE DB destinations from the toolbox to the data flow region to configure the three output we get from Aggregate transformation.
+STEP 6: Drag and drop 3 OLE DB destinations from the toolbox to the data flow region to configure the three outputs we get from Aggregate transformation.

 Aggregate transformation in SSIS Advanced Mode 8

-From the above, we renamed the OLEDB destinations to Group By Country, Group By State and Group By City
+We renamed the OLEDB destinations from the above to Group By Country, Group By State, and Group By City.

-STEP 7: When you drag the Aggregate transformation output arrow to OLE DB destination an Input Output Selection window will open to select one of the output and here we are selecting COUNTRY NAME
+STEP 7: When you drag the Aggregate transformation output arrow to the OLE DB destination, an Input Output Selection window will open to select one of the outputs, and here we are selecting COUNTRY NAME.

-Let us assign State name output to second OLE DB destination
+Let us assign the State name output to the second OLE DB destination.

-We have one more output (CITY) left so, when we drag the green arrow from aggregate transformation to 3rd OLE DB Destination, it automatically assigns to City.
+We have one more output (CITY) left, so when we drag the green arrow from SSIS aggregate transformation to the 3rd OLE DB Destination, it automatically assigns to City.

 Aggregate transformation in SSIS Advanced Mode 11